"Horses should be trained in such as

 taught by the Masters, where astride expertise was valued.

-couldn't achieve riding excellence?
-From my point of view it
+excellence?
+From my point of view it seemed that natural

-see where natural horsemanship was building a connection with the horse
+horsemanship was building a connection with the horse once astride.

-I also noticed that practitioners of natural horsemanship were not
+that practitioners of natural horsemanship were not beautiful

-beautiful riders.
-I guess it took me a while to admit I didn't
+riders.
+I guess it took me a while to admit I didn't want to be

-want to be "natural horsemanship" level anything, because it didn't fit
+"natural horsemanship" level anything, because it didn't fit my idea of

 So I determined to start learning all over again, but this